-Our goal: help you to get started with email marketing while sparing you the jargon
+Our goal: helping you get started with email marketing while sparing you the jargon

-Among the most efficient marketing channels ever conceived, email marketing stands out as the best.
-Unfortunately, for the longest time, newsletters could be either inexpensive or professional, but not both at the same time.
-This was bad news for smaller companies in particular, but has completely changed since the advent of Do It Yourself newsletters tools.
+Among all the marketing channels available, email marketing still stands out as one of the best.
+Unfortunately, for the longest time, companies had to choose between an inexpensive newsletter solution or a professional one.
+This was bad news – especially for smaller companies – but luckily, this has now completely changed with the advent of Do It Yourself newsletters tools.

-They’re less expensive than most of the ageing products offered by expensive enterprise providers, and they’re also much easier to use.
-Robert Brandl started the EmailToolTester website in 2011 in order to provide some degree of transparency and understanding for all those smaller and medium-sized companies targeted by these products.
+They’re not only less expensive than enterprise providers’ ageing solutions, but also much easier to use.
+This is why Robert Brandl started the EmailToolTester website in 2011: to offer smaller and medium-sized companies transparency and understanding when it comes to these new marketing products.